 One of the great joys of visiting the Fraser Coast, is that you can hand pick a beach to suit your style.
-Whether it’s the stinger-free waters of calm Hervey Bay or 4WD-friendly 75 Mile Beach, there’s plenty of options from which to choose.
+Whether it’s the calm waters of Hervey Bay for whale watching or 4WD-friendly 75 Mile Beach on Fraser Island, there’s plenty of options from which to choose.

 For a real retro experience, head to the seaside villages of Toogoom, Burrum Heads and Poona.
 The Fraser Coast beaches are also home to a wide variety of accommodation, activities, cafes and restaurants.

-With its calm, clear waters, it’s little wonder the migrating humpback whales love to swim here, and you will too.
+With its calm, clear waters, it’s little wonder the migrating humpback whales love to swim here, and visitors flock here to Hervey Bay in the hundreds for prime position whale watching tours and you can too.
 There’s 14km of pristine beaches here which makes it ideal for swimming, diving, sailing, watersports and fishing.

 Check out Scarness-Torquay Beach which runs between Toonan Toonan Creek and Urangan.
 This 6km north-facing beach is backed by a shady reserve and The Esplanade, and is protected from swell by Fraser Island.